JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ### What are your character's strengths and weaknesses?
 Maria's strengths lie within her knowledge and skills acquired during her many years within the research institutes of **Hammerhead** and **Carbine**, but her weaknesses mostly lie within her mind.
 She is still actively struggling with her traumas from the past. *// Needs more examples.*
 ### What is your character proud of?
 Maria's **magnum opus** is the **ARC**, the enormous donut-shaped space station orbiting Lúniks and housing thousands of researchers and providing a safe haven for other space travellers.
 According to everyone within **Carbine**, and even to those working for other institutes, the **ARC** is considered a "Marvel of engineering".
 Every spaceship that she has had an involvement in, is a ship she is proud of, but the **100 - Golden Bow** is her proudest work to date.
 It was the namesake of *Raléi*, and it would honour her wishes and desires that she had before her death, as a means to carry on her legacy.
 The name of the **100**, **"Golden Bow"**, is also a nod to Raléi, who used to wear a lot of golden rings (Although their marriage ring was made of silver, housing a diamond), and had a deep interest in archery.
-In **2091**, Maria's **Golden Bow** would go through Lúniks's atmosphere for the very first time, becoming a foundation for the future of **Carbine** and the new space race as a whole.
+In **2089**, Maria's **Golden Bow** would go through Lúniks's atmosphere for the very first time, becoming a foundation for the future of **Carbine** and the new space race as a whole.
 ### What is your character ashamed of?
+*// Subject to change: Her Feline traits have been put in limbo, and will most likely disappear altogether.
+Instead, it can be written that she is ashamed of the markings on her back, and the ever-lingering fate she has to face with the Voyage.* \
 Maria is ashamed of her Feline traits, and tends to get annoyed whenever her ears or tail get a mind of their own and act by themselves.
 Even through she's forced herself and her traits to undergo a decade of training, they still manage to slip through the cracks every now and then, revealing and betraying her emotions when she prefers to keep them hidden.
 ### Is your character healthy or do they have any ailments?
 Apart from being near-sighted, Maria is completely healthy.